AmyKrizanWang/AmyKrizanWang/README.md

 - 🔭 Digging into the AI world, leveraging dev skills with the AI assistance, diving in and having fun!
-- 😄 Developers >>> Listening & 👀 >>> "AI gives you [wiiings](https://medium.com/interesting-stories-only/the-man-who-sued-red-bull-for-not-growing-wings-and-won-13-million-ade8cc851137)" AI helps, U decide!
+- 😄 AI helps, U decide! >> "AI gives you [wiiings](https://medium.com/interesting-stories-only/the-man-who-sued-red-bull-for-not-growing-wings-and-won-13-million-ade8cc851137)"
 - ⚡ Fun fact: Balancing work and living is tough, but overwhelming - so easy!
-- 🌱 K.I.S.S.
-Continue digging!
+- 🌱 Keep It Simple Silly >> digging is fun!

 <!--
 - 👀 [WorkStuff ](https://badgergeeks.com/):